Space Product Updates in April 2022

 In this blog post, you'll see how the developer advocacy team at JetBrains adopted Space to make developing content in the JetBrains Guide easier.

-Project, Git Repository, Channel, and Package Repository Visibility in Space
+Understanding Visibility in Space: Project, Git Repository, Channel, and Package Repository

 Wondering who can see the data in your Space projects, Git repositories, channels, or package repositories?
 Read this post to learn about how visibility works in Space.